Somerset Food Yakitori: 4 Must-Try Spots Near Somerset MRT

 This split-screen image presents a diner's perspective: on the left, the view from behind a wooden counter looks through a glass partition at thin slices of meat grilling on a wire rack; on the right, a skewer of crispy, blistered chicken wings is held up in a close-up, showing off the perfectly browned skin against a blurred background of a dining table with red chopsticks.

 Just a five-minute walk from the MRT, situated inside Orchard Plaza near Orchard Gateway, is Fukuda Yakitori Dining.
-This tiny chef-led counter focuses strictly on traditional technique.
-It is an establishment designed for serious yakitori enthusiasts.
+This tiny chef-led counter focuses strictly on traditional technique, offering an authentic yakitori experience that highlights the rich culinary heritage of Japan.
+It is an establishment designed for serious yakitori enthusiasts who appreciate the craft of grilling over charcoal.

-The Somerset area in Singapore, especially around Somerset MRT station, offers a vibrant and diverse range of dining options that cater to every taste and budget.
-From the smoky, juicy yakitori skewers grilled to perfection in intimate settings to the comforting bowls of ramen and bihun bakso that warm your soul, there is something here to satisfy every craving.
+The Somerset area in Singapore, especially around Somerset MRT station and Orchard Central, offers a vibrant and diverse range of dining options that cater to every taste and budget.
+From the smoky, juicy yakitori skewers grilled to perfection in intimate settings like JiBiru Yakitori Craft Beer bar to the comforting bowls of ramen and bihun bakso that warm your soul, there is something here to satisfy every craving.